Improving the Performance of Echo State Networks Through State Feedback

 Fig. \ref{fig:MGmain} shows histograms of the NMSE values obtained during the Mackey-Glass task for many different ESNs.
+Specifically, we calculated the NMSE values for 48000 randomly chosen 10-node ESNs without feedback, another 9600 randomly chosen 10-nodes ESNs with feedback, and 48000 randomly chosen 100-node ESNs without feedback on the 500 test data points.
 We see that for 10 computational nodes without feedback, the distribution of NMSE values roughly takes the shape of a skewed Gaussian, with an average of about $0.252$ and a standard deviation of about $0.056$, and a longer tail on the right side than the left.
 With feedback, the distribution shifts significantly toward lower NMSE values, with an average of about $0.177$ and a standard deviation of about $0.069$.
 This is a roughly $30\%$ reduction of the average NMSE.
 For 100 computational nodes without feedback, the average is about $0.120$ with a standard deviation of about $0.029$, with a slight skew toward larger NMSE values this time.
 Note that the 10-node histogram with feedback appears to have two primary peaks, one centered around the lower edge of the 10-node distribution without feedback and one centered much closer to the 100-node average.
 With a better method of optimizing $V$, it may be possible to get more cases toward the left peak in this distribution and demonstrate results comparable to a 100-node calculation using only 10 nodes with feedback.